tpersp/PiViewer/README.md

   - **Manage** how often images rotate, shuffle, etc.

 - **Settings** Page
-  - Choose your Pi’s role (main or sub)
-  - If sub, specify the IP of your main Pi
   - Set the web theme (Dark, Light, or Custom) and optionally upload a background image
   - Configure weather (API key, location) used by the overlay

-- **Device Manager** (only if role=main)
-  - Add sub-devices by name + IP
-  - Push or pull display configs from each sub device
-  - Remotely configure them

 - **Overlay Settings**
   - Enable or disable the overlay box